BEEmod/BEE2-items/icons/previews/readme.md

 1. Set lighting mode to Full in the BEE2 compile options window
 2. Export your custom style with the recommended settings (skybox, etc.), but disable all voice lines.
 3. Build and play Style Preview Map in the Puzzlemaker.
-4. Fully enter the chamber so that the door closes behind you.
-You will automatically enter a viewcontrol with the correct camera angle.
+4. Once loading is complete, you will automatically enter a viewcontrol with the correct camera angle.
 Ensure that the monitor extends, cubes drop, etc. before proceeding.
 6. Apply the video settings listed above if you were not already using them before this point.
 7. Take the screenshot.
 8. Save your icon as `[yourstyle].png` in `[package]/resources/BEE2/prev/`.